 No one is happy about having to adjust their life to living like a hermit.
 Much was shared about the hideous side of the virus, but I refused to get into fear.
 I got out of my own anxieties and asked how my family, co-workers and neighbors were doing, trying to decipher if they really were okay, underneath our chit chat?
 I know for some this has been a hard time not just with the disease scare, but with family at home, potential financial ruin.

 Aside from the deaths due to Covid-19, I’m beyond sad about the threat to our entire economy and our national security!
 I’ve wracked my brain thinking of how to compare this pandemic to other diseases our nation has been threatened by.
-I asked myself if we were going to go thru something like the 1918 Spanish Flu?
-How will shutting business down affect the economy?
+I asked myself “are we were going to go thru something like the 1918 Spanish Flu?”
+How will shutting business down affect our economy?
 I saw the huge drops in the stock market, but from what I read on Twitter, we haven’t seen the worst yet.
 It’s heartbreaking to see business owners ‘go under’ already around me, can the govt. save them all?

 While we were hermits, most of us on Twitter didn’t sit back and fear we’d come down with the virus.
 I formulated a plan for myself and shared it with my oldest son.
 He lives in AZ, where the spread is very minimal, I was glad he and his environment was safe.
 I made sure I took care of my immune system, a Dr. friend sent me loads of immunity supplements.
 I spoke with a few other close loved ones, it meant alot to be open about our relationships, our lives.

 We live in such a bureaucratic age.
 We need people to step up and bring common sense back to government!
+Some of us do it in our homes!